No. 11 Texas beats Kansas 24-17, heads to Big 12 title game

+"We treated this game like a semifinal, if you will, win and advance," coach Tom Herman said.
+"And our guys found a way to win and advance."

-Tre Watson finished with 79 yards on 14 carries as Texas continued its strong second season under coach Tom Herman.
+Tre Watson finished with 79 yards on 14 carries as Texas earned its third consecutive victory.
+The Longhorns will face the winner of Friday night's showdown between No. 6 Oklahoma and No. 12 West Virginia in the Big 12 championship.

+"We put a little cushion out for us there towards the end, but we knew they weren't going away," Herman said.

+"They made some really good plays down the stretch, but we made just enough to seal the deal."

 Texas' offense struggled for much of the first half, and then got back on track in the third quarter.
 Watson's 31-yard run helped set up Andrew Beck's 5-yard touchdown reception, and Ehlinger's 3-yard TD run made it 21-0 with 1:02 left.